Bud Light Daredevils

-The Bud Light Daredevils were an American acrobatic basketball show that performed during the halftime of college and NBA basketball games from 1983 to 1998.
+The Bud Light Daredevils, formerly the Dixie Daredevils, were an American acrobatic basketball show that performed during the halftime of college and NBA basketball games from 1983 to 1998.
 The show combined gymnastics, trampoline, acrobatics, and basketball.
 The team was started by University of Mississippi cheerleaders Ty Cobb, Sam Martin, Jeff Hubbard, John White, and Ty Cobb's younger brother Guy Cobb.